-ATAI Life Sciences N.V. ("atai") is the parent company of ATAI Life Sciences AG and, along with its subsidiaries, is a clinical-stage biopharmaceutical company aiming to transform the treatment of mental health disorders. atai was founded in 2018 as a response to the significant unmet need and lack of innovation in the mental health treatment landscape. atai is dedicated to developing innovative therapeutics to treat depression, anxiety, addiction, and other mental health disorders.
+ATAI Life Sciences N.V. ("atai") is the parent company of ATAI Life Sciences AG and, along with its subsidiaries, is a clinical-stage biopharmaceutical company aiming to transform the treatment of mental health disorders. atai was founded in 2018 as a response to the significant unmet need and lack of innovation in the mental health treatment landscape, as well as the emergence of therapies that previously may have been overlooked or underused, including psychedelic compounds and digital therapeutics. atai is dedicated to developing innovative therapeutics to treat depression, anxiety, addiction, and other mental health disorders.